-- The City of Palmview adopted a new tax rate of .4901/\$100 valuation, a \$.01 reduction from the fiscal year 2020 tax rate of .5001/\$100 valuation.
-This rate reduction serves to provide some relief to property owners receiving higher appraisal values, while also providing the revenue necessary to fund programs and services. - The 2022 General Fund operating budget was prepared estimating a balance budget at September 30, 2022. - The City received \$4,995,000 from bond proceeds during the fiscal year of 2021 which the city intends to fully invest this amount in solid waste equipment and Public Works by year end 2023.
+- The City of Palmview adopted a new tax rate of .4904/\$100 valuation, a \$.0004 increase from the fiscal year 2022 tax rate of 2.50 per \$100 valuation.
+This rate increase serves to provide property owners higher appraisal values, while also providing the revenue necessary to fund programs and services. - The 2023 General Fund operating budget was prepared estimating a balance budget for September 30, 2023.